amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 curl http://localhost:8000
 ```

-The `SERVER` side will output the lines written to it by the `curl` command which will look something like this.
+The `SERVER` side will output the plain-text lines written to it by the `curl` command which will look something like this.
 {{< output >}}
 request
 GET / HTTP/1.1